primesoft-group/oneconnexx-docs/_pages/addins/en/webconnect.md

 ```
 http://localhost/connect/api/connect/eventname
 ```
-The POST body must be transmitted with the content style "text / xml" and <oneconnexx><data>contain an XML document with at least the nodes .
-The content of the <data>node is converted into a OneMessage.
+The POST body must be transmitted with the content style "text/xml" and contain an XML document with at least the node `<oneconnexx><data>`.
+The content of the `<data>` node is converted into a OneMessage.
 ```
 <oneconnexx><data><add name="Key" value="Value" /></data></oneconnexx>
 ```